Travel guide Sri Lanka

 iStock-188106784.jpg

-This is the most popular dish in the country!
-It consists of a meat, fish or seafood curry, a generous portion of rice, several vegetable curries offering different flavors and textures, all accompanied by a papadum (fried bean cake) and condiments.
-A delight.
+This is the country's most popular dish!
+It consists of a curry of meat, fish or seafood, a generous portion of rice, several vegetable curries offering different palettes of flavors and textures, all accompanied by papadum (a deep-fried cake made from bean flour) and condiments.
+A real delight.

 Women wear this colorful piece of cloth girded around the loins and draped over the shoulder.
 While modern Sri Lankan women, particularly in Colombo and Kandy, dress in Western style, the sari is still widely worn in the rest of the country.
 It is de rigueur for all official ceremonies, especially weddings.

-The word Tamil in French refers to both a people and a language of southern India.
-The Tamils of Sri Lanka are either indigenous or descendants of Indian populations brought by the British to work in the tea plantations.
-Mostly Hindu, they represent today about 15% of the population.
+The word Tamil in French designates both a people and a language from southern India.
+The Tamils of Sri Lanka are either indigenous or descendants of Indian populations brought over by the British to work on the tea plantations.
+Mostly Hindu, they now account for around 15% of the population.

 iStock-1387105256.jpg

-The tea produced in the island is one of its main wealth and offers, thanks to its plantations scattered on the hills of the Highlands, exceptional landscapes.
-However, the tea plant is not an indigenous plant, its cultivation was introduced in the 19th century by the British, who imported trees from northeast India.
+The tea produced on the island is one of its main treasures, and the plantations scattered across the hills of the Highlands offer exceptional scenery.
+However, the tea plant is not indigenous to the island: its cultivation was introduced in the 19th century by the British, who imported trees from northeast India.

 You are from here, if...

-If you show discretion in your demonstrations of affection, as male-female relations in society are rather formal and dictated by reserve.
+If you are discreet in your displays of affection, as male-female relations in society are rather formal and dictated by reserve.

 If you avoid broaching subjects relating to politics, religion or civil war, which could offend your interlocutors.